CAPaD is working for the best democracy we can have. This page shows off what we are doing and what we have done previously.

 Why Kitchen Table Conversations?

-CAPaD values the kitchen table conversation (KTC) method as a way to connect Canberrans through community-based, self-managing conversations.
+CAPaD values the kitchen table conversation (KTC) method as a way to connect people through community-based, self-managing conversations.
 We believe that many people hosting and participating in KTCs will help create the pre-conditions for people to desire and be able to join in participatory democracy.

 We want to use Kitchen Table Conversations as a way to bring people together to work toward all our objectives.